 Early Help Advice, Guidance, & Support training can be booked HERE

-There are three strands of training; these are Awareness, Practitioner Core, and Additional.
-We have designed our offer in this way to reflect training that is relevant for different Early Help partners in our community and for those directly supporting families.
-The details are as follows:
+There are two strands of training; these are Awareness and Practitioner training.
+The training offer has been designed in this way to reflect training that is relevant for different Early Help partners in our community and for those directly supporting families.

 Awareness Training Modules

 Awareness training modules offer an overview of Early Help and support as well as introducing further training available.
-Training courses in this area suitable for people indirectly working with families as well as practitioners directly working with families who will be going on to further training modules.
-These are introductory learning courses to offer an understanding of the subject matter.
+Training courses in this area suitable for anyone working with children, young people and families requiring an introduction and awareness around the following topic areas:

-Practitioner Core training modules have been identified and developed for practitioners directly working with children, young people, parents and carers.
-The modules have a focus on a particular area of Early Help and link together to improve a learners practice.
+Practitioner training modules have been developed for practitioners working directly with children, young people, parents and carers.
+The modules have a focus on a particular area of Early Help and link together to improve a learners knowledge & practice.

-Participants will gain an understanding of Informed Consent in Early Help support; learn how to use Gloucestershire’s Graduated Pathway to support children & families; understand how the pathway links with Gloucestershire’s Levels of Intervention and how to use them to inform our response.
-This will also focus on the importance of working together with other agencies and professionals; understand the role of the Lead Practitioner; and escalating concerns within the pathway.
+Participants will gain an understanding of Informed Consent in Early Help support; understand and gain confidence in using Gloucestershire’s Graduated Pathway to support children & families; understand how the pathway links with Gloucestershire’s Levels of Intervention guidance and how to use them to inform our response.
+This will also focus on the importance of working together with other agencies and professionals and understanding the role of the Lead Practitioner as well as escalating concerns, when necessary, within the pathway.

 - Assessment & Analysis: Making use of Information

-Participants will gain an understanding of how to gather information and what that means for children & families.
+Participants will gain an understanding of how to gather relevant and useful information to inform our supportive work with children & families.

-Participants will leave training with the tools to be able to complete good quality assessments in conjunction with partners; and to make sense of this to produce a robust, strength-based analysis reflecting the families’ situation that inform the actions needed to make improve outcomes.
+Participants will leave training with the tools to be able to complete good quality assessments in conjunction with multi agency partners; and to make sense of this to produce a robust, strength-based analysis reflecting the families’ situation that inform the actions needed to improve outcomes.

 - Team Around the Family (TAF) Meetings

-How to plan, prepare, deliver, and develop robust Team Around the Family meetings which support families to explore their lived experiences.
+Training will give participants strategies to plan, prepare, deliver, and develop robust Team Around the Family meetings, which support families to explore their lived experiences.

-Participants will discuss how to get the most from multi-agency meetings; facilitating in-person, virtual or hybrid TAF meetings; managing conflict and acrimonious relationships; keeping the child at the centre of the process.
+Participants will discuss how to get the most from multi-agency meetings; facilitating in-person, virtual or hybrid TAF meetings; managing conflict and acrimonious relationships whilst keeping child at the centre of the process.
 The training will also focus a restorative approach in TAF meetings, in which high challenge/high support is a feature.